stfc/PSyclone/doc/developers.rst

 PSyclone is able to perform kernel transformations.
-Currently it has two ways to apply transformations: by directly manipulating the language AST or by translating the language AST to PSyIRe, apply the transformation, and producing the resulting language AST or code.
+Currently it has two ways to apply transformations: by directly manipulating the language AST or by translating the language AST to PSyIR, apply the transformation, and producing the resulting language AST or code.

 For now, both methods only support fparser2 AST for kernel code.